-An administration bond is required from the applicant, which binds him or her to compensate the High Court if he or she fails to administer the estate.
+An administration bond is required from the applicant, which binds them to compensate the High Court if they fail to administer the estate.

 Adopted and illegitimate children

 In relation to the disposition of an individual's estate, are adopted or illegitimate children treated the same as natural legitimate children and, if not, how may they inherit?